 2 Per statute, telecommunications carriers report calendar year revenues by March 31 of the following year.
 Statutory assessments against regulated carriers' reported revenues for a particular calendar year are made in a subsequent FY.
-For instance, FY 2017 assessments are based on calendar year 2015 reported revenues.
+For instance, FY 2018 assessments are based on calendar year 2016 reported revenues.

 3 Like assessments against telecommunications carriers, statutory assessments against cable providers' reported revenues for a particular calendar year are made in a subsequent FY.
-Again, FY 2017 assessments are based on calendar year 2015 reported revenues.
+Again, FY 2018 assessments are based on calendar year 2016 reported revenues.

-The Department's general responsibilities are:
+The Department's general responsibilities include the following.